Slice of life: Film and theater

 In 2017, screenwriter and scholar Eric R. Williams identified slice-of-life films as one of eleven super-genres in his screenwriters' taxonomy, claiming that all feature-length narrative films can be classified by these super-genres.
 The other ten super-genres are: action, crime, fantasy, horror, romance, science fiction, sports, thriller, war and western.
 Williams identifies the following films as some examples of films in the slice-of-life super-genre: The Station Agent, Boyhood, Captain Fantastic, Fences, Moonlight and Waitress.
 According to his taxonomy, drama and comedy are identified as film "types", not super-genres.

+In contemporary Western animation, The Peanuts Movie (2015), directed by Steve Martino and produced by Blue Sky Studios, has been analyzed as a rare feature-length example of the slice-of-life super-genre that deviates away from high-concept adventure narratives, found prominently in major Western animated features, and prefers a focus on mundane experiences.
+Analysts of the film have noted that it maintains the episodic integrity of its source material by grounding its main plot in a classroom setting and using a "vignette" style that mirrors the naturalistic representation of everyday school-year trials.
+Reviews toward the film also described it as a "whisper of a movie" with a "homespun quality" that emphasizes a realistic understanding of human behavior and "kid-sized hurdles" over high-stakes conflict, as well as one that establishes a narrative framework that favors thought and emotional resonance over complex plot development by focusing more on character-driven situational realism and the emotional ties of its "underdog" protagonist.